dyavorsky/how-to-r-pkg/README.md

 First, track the package with git:

-- When creating a package, check the "git" box
+- When creating a package, check the "git" box as indicated above
 - Or run `git init` in a shell after you `cd` into the package's directory

 Second, create a GitHub repo: